Ruban7777/Beginner_React_Projects/README.md

 A simple application of accordion with dummy data

 - **Features**:
-  - Generate a HEX color.
-  - Generate an RGB color.
-  - Generate a random color (either HEX or RGB).
+  - Single selection
+  - Multi selection

 ### 2. Random Color Generator

 A simple application to generate random HEX and RGB colors.